Buddy Stewart

 Late 1940s and Tragic Death

 Stewart dedicated the rest of the decade to exploring the concept of using the human voice as an instrument.
-Soon after his departure from Krupa, he and Lambert teamed up for more recordings, backed by fellow ex-Krupa trumpet player Red Rodney’s Be-Boppers.
+Soon after his departure from Krupa, he and Lambert teamed up for more recordings, backed by ex-Krupa trumpet player Red Rodney’s Be-Boppers.
 The recordings were also released on Mercury under Rodney’s name.
 In early 1947, Stewart recorded on the brand new publishing house label Nero Music.
 Those sessions generated a Victor release, backed by violinist Eric Siday’s combo, who had also been part of the Nero sessions.[4]

-In June 1947, Stewart joined Charlie Ventura’s bebop combo, variously labeled a Quintet, Sextet, Septet, depending on its drifting membership, and later an Orchestra.
+In June 1947, Stewart joined Charlie Ventura’s bebop combo, variously labeled a Quintet, Sextet, or Septet, depending on its drifting membership, and later called an Orchestra.
 The combo recorded on the National label.
 Ventura, also an ex-Krupa bandmate, announced the intent to use Stewart as a “human trombone,” which he initially did, though later Stewart sang in the standard way.
 In an interview that November, Stewart spoke about working as a jazz artist:

 I guess I take things too seriously, get too disturbed when something is wrong.
-Some things though I just can’t take: like hecklers throwing snide remarks at a guy whose playing or singing his heart out, or the anti-minority bullies and their more subtle brothers, and the guys who believe all their own publicity, and the cats who think that music is hep words, over-padded shoulders and hangovers.
+Some things though I just can’t take: like hecklers throwing snide remarks at a guy who’s playing or singing his heart out, or the anti-minority bullies and their more subtle brothers, and the guys who believe all their own publicity, and the cats who think that music is hep words, over-padded shoulders and hangovers.

 In early 1948, Stewart formed a combo with trombonist Kai Winding.
 The combo never recorded and broke up late that year.
 Stewart then briefly worked with Ventura’s band again before just as briefly rejoining Claude Thornhill, who had recently formed a new orchestra.
 Reluctant to leave his family in New York when Thornhill went west in December, he initially took a leave of absence to remain behind and form a vocal group for the band.
-Stewart made that leave permanent at the beginning of the new year.
+He made that leave permanent at the beginning of the new year.
 Stewart and his family later moved to the West Coast.

 1949 saw Stewart working with a variety of artists, teaming with Lambert early in the year and also singing with Don Lundahl’s sextet and recording with George Wallington’s Boppers.[5]
 Mid-year, he recorded with his own quartet on Castle, making a minor splash with the song “Laughing Boy.”[6]
 In late 1949, he joined Charlie Barnet’s new progressive jazz orchestra, where he worked with Lambert.
 When the band broke up that October, he went out on his own again.
 Unfortunately, Stewart’s career was tragically cut short in February 1950 when he lost his life in a traffic accident near Deming, New Mexico, while traveling across country to be with his family.